500Foods/Philement/README.md

 # Philement
 While Klipper has been an enormous boon to the 3D printing community as a whole, it isn't without its faults.
 Philement has been conceived as a full-on replacement, but it will take quite awhile to get there.
 In the interim it may end up serving as a front-end to Klipper, a bit like Obico perhaps.

-The main item to address upfront is that a large chunk of the lower-level stuff has been written in C and specifically not Python.
+The main differentiator to address upfront is that a large chunk of the lower-level code has been written in C and specifically not Python.
 For so many reasons.
+To help make this go a little more quickly, various AI engines are being tasked to help out.
+It isn't written in AI, but written with the help of AI if that distinction matters.
+Sort of like relying on something like Copilot to do the grunt work.
+This has helped cover a lot of ground far more quickly than what might have otherwise been possible.

 As for the name, it is a combination of terms like Phi (referencing the number 500 among other meanings), filament (that's what we're primarily obsessed with in 3D printing) and element (we're taking things down to the element level, that sort of thinking).
 The individual components of the project have been named after atomic elements, for example.